dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### Compatibility layouts

-The compatibility layout classes in the `Microsoft.Maui.Controls.Compatibility` namespace have been obsoleted.
+The compatibility layout classes in the <xref:Microsoft.Maui.Controls.Compatibility> namespace have been obsoleted.

 ### Legacy measure calls

-The following `VisualElement` legacy measure methods have been obsoleted:
+The following <xref:Microsoft.Maui.Controls.VisualElement> measure methods have been obsoleted:

-- `protected override SizeRequest OnMeasure(double widthConstraint, double heightConstraint)`.
-- `public virtual SizeRequest Measure(double widthConstraint, double heightConstraint, MeasureFlags flags = MeasureFlags.None)` from `VisualElement`.
+- <xref:Microsoft.Maui.Controls.VisualElement.OnMeasure%2A?displayProperty=nameWithType>
+- <xref:Microsoft.Maui.Controls.VisualElement.Measure(System.Double,System.Double,Microsoft.Maui.Controls.MeasureFlags)>

+These are legacy measure methods that don't function correctly with .NET MAUI layout expectations.

 As a replacement, the following method has been introduced:

-- `public size Measure(double widthConstraint, double heightConstraint)`
+- <xref:Microsoft.Maui.Controls.VisualElement.Measure(System.Double,System.Double)>

-This `Measure` method returns the minimum size that an element needs in order to be displayed on a device.
+This method returns the minimum size that an element needs in order to be displayed on a device.
 Margins are excluded from the measurement, but are returned with the size.
 This is the preferred method to call when measuring a view.

-In addition, the `Microsoft.Maui.SizeRequest` struct is obsoleted.
-Instead, `Microsoft.Maui.Size` should be used.
+In addition, the <xref:Microsoft.Maui.SizeRequest> struct is obsoleted.
+Instead, <xref:Microsoft.Maui.Graphics.Size> should be used.

 ## .NET for Android